 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
-Staff Standards met N/A N/A N/A 3.
-Premises Standards met N/A N/A N/A 4.
+Staff Standards met 2.4 Good practice The pharmacy team maintain a clear and embedded culture of openness, honesty and learning.
+3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

 The pharmacy has written procedures to help make sure the team works safely.
 Pharmacy team members record and review some mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
 It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
-The pharmacy generally maintains the records that it must keep by law.
+The pharmacy maintains the records that it must keep by law.

 Processes were in place for identifying and managing risks.
 Near misses were recorded regularly and these were kept in the dispensary.
 The pharmacy team reported that these were reviewed on a monthly basis.
 But staff could not access these during the inspection.
 A team briefing would be held when there were any significant errors.
-'Sound alike' and 'look alike' medicines such as atenolol and allopurinol were separated on the dispensary shelf.
-Based on previous errors, ramipril tablets and capsules had been separated on the dispensary shelf.
+'Sound alike' and 'look alike' medicines such as amitriptyline and amlodipine were separated on the dispensary shelf.
+Based on previous errors, different strengths of mefenamic acid capsules had been separated on the dispensary shelf.